GabrielC03/-GabrielC03-.github.io/RESUME.md

 Data Analyst
 | [g.cabrera4@icloud.com]
 | [+201 895 8789]
-| [Linkedin: www.linkedin.com/in/gabriel-cabrera-templeuniversity
+| [ www.linkedin.com/in/gabriel-cabrera-templeuniversity]

 ## About me
-Data-driven professional with a passion for uncovering insights from data to solve real-world business problems.
-Skilled in Python, SQL, and Tableau, with a strong background in statistical analysis.
-In my free time, I enjoy hiking and exploring new technology.
+Data-driven analyst with a passion for the integration of genomics into medicine through utilization of bioinformatics and data analysis.
+Skilled in python, R-coding, and machine learning, with a strong background in genomics.
+In my free time, I love to cook for others and being active.

 ## Work Experience

-### Data Analyst, ABC Tech Solutions
-*January 2023 - Present*

-- Utilize data analysis to optimize business operations and increase efficiency
-- Collaborate with cross-functional teams to develop predictive models
-- Lead data visualization projects to present findings to stakeholders
+### Head of Research and Development, Reiwa Pharmaceuticals
+*Tokyo, Japan*
+*May 2024 - August 2024*

+-Experimental Design: Developed comprehensive experimental designs for cutting-edge supplement products, ensuring robust methodology and scientific rigor -Human Trials: Executed detailed experimental procedures, including multiple phases of human trials, to gather empirical data and validate product efficacy -Data Analysis: Performed sophisticated data analysis using R programming and advanced Excel functions to derive critical insights and support evidence-based decision making.

-### Junior Data Analyst, XYZ Corp
+### Data Analysis Intern, Margin
-*June 2021 - December 2022*

-- Assisted in cleaning and analyzing large datasets for business insights
-- Supported the development of dashboards for real-time business tracking
-- Provided actionable recommendations to improve marketing strategies
+*Montclair, NJ*
+*May 2023–August 2023*

+-Product Information Management: Facilitated the retention and accuracy of product information for various medical device manufacturers, ensuring consistency and compliance with industry standards.
+-Business Acumen: Acquired in-depth knowledge of the business operations within the medical field, alongside a comprehensive understanding of commonly used medical devices and tools.
+-Data Analysis: Developed critical analysis spreadsheets handling large datasets using advanced Excel functionalities, contributing to data-driven decision-making processes

 ## Education

-### Bachelor of Science in Data Science
+### Bachelor of Science in Genomic Medicine
-*University of Nairobi*
-*2017 - 2021*

-## Skills

-- Data Analysis: Python, SQL, R
-- Visualization Tools: Tableau, PowerBI
-- Machine Learning: Scikit-learn, TensorFlow
-- Statistical Analysis: STATA, SPSS

-## Certifications

-- Google Data Analytics Professional Certificate - 2022
-- Microsoft Certified: Azure Data Scientist Associate - 2021
+### Master's of Bioinformatics and Biological Data Analysis

-## Projects
+## Technical Projects

-### Sales Forecasting Model
-Developed a sales forecasting model using machine learning algorithms to predict future sales trends based on historical data.

-### Customer Segmentation Analysis
+### Micro CT Analysis on Ketogenic Diet Study
-Conducted customer segmentation analysis using clustering techniques to enhance targeted marketing campaigns.

-## Languages

-- English: Fluent
-- Swahili: Native
+*Bioengineering*
+*August 2022– January 2023*
+- Analyzed quantitative data on bones using Dragonfly software
+- Dissected bone necessary to analyze bone morphology
+- Organized protocol for analyzing data
+- Worked in a team environment to create publications
+### Research on Colon Tumors in Colon Cancer
+*Biochemistry*
+*September 2023– May 2024*
+- Maintained cell cultures daily
+- Perform genotyping and Gel Electrophoresis
+- Finding relationships between genes and gene function

 ## Interests

-- Hiking
+- Cooking
 - Technology
+- New York Knicks Basketball
-- Photography
+- Biking